Superlatives ESL Games, Activities and Worksheets

 Superlative Family Fortunes

-Here is free superlatives game to play in class based on the TV show 'Family Fortunes'.
+Here is a free superlatives game to play in class based on the TV show 'Family Fortunes'.
 The aim of the game is to guess the top five answers in a superlative category.
 One student from each team comes to the front of the class.
 Pick a card at random and read out the heading as a question, e.g. 'What are the most visited countries in the world?'
 The student who gives the highest-ranking answer wins the choice for their team to play or pass, depending on the difficulty of the category.
-Students in the playing team then take it in turns to guess the other top five answers on the card.
+Students in the playing team then take turns guessing the other top five answers on the card.
 The playing team gets three lifelines per round.
 This means if a student in the team gives an answer that is not in the top five, the team loses one lifeline.
-If the team guesses all the answers, they win ten points.
+If the team guesses all the answers, they score ten points.
 If the team gives three answers that are not in the top five, play passes to the other team.
 The other team then has one chance to name one of the other top five answers.
-If they manage to do this, they win ten points.
-Then, two new students come to the front of the class and so on.
+If they manage to do this, they score ten points.
+Two new students then come to the front of the class, and so on.
 The team with the most points at the end of the game wins.

 Superlative Family Fortunes Preview